grunt-lucas/porytiles/README.md

 ```

 where `mytiles.png` is an RGB PNG tilesheet, and `folder` is the folder where you want the output.
 If `folder` does not
-already exist, `porytiles` will create it for you.
+already exist, Porytiles will create it for you.

 For much more detailed usage information, please check the wiki!